tom-010/wiki2graph/README.md

 This is a 1-time script for myself.
 Feel free to use it and contribute changes.

+Limitations:
+- I am not 100% sure, that every article makes it through the pipeline, as I just skip errors.
+I only need some graph with content, so a few lost articles did not matter to me.
+- In step 1, there may be more metadata you want.
+- You may want to add other/more properties to the graph.
+To do this, change the CSV-creation script and the cyper queries in `import_neo4j.py`
+- ...
+(I did not think too hard about the limitations)

+That said, the scripts should work fine for you if you just need a graph with most of Wikipedia in Neo4J.

 ## What these scripts do?

 - Take a wiki-dump file (which you can download)